On parameter loci of the H\'enon family: Quasi-Trichotomy in Parameter Space

 It is known that quasi-hyperbolicity is strictly weaker than uniform hyperbolicity.
-However, when the invariant set $\Lambda$ is the chain recurrent set of the map, these two notion of hyperbolicity coincides (see Theorem 2.3 of~\cite{A1}).
-Therefore, to show the uniform hyperbolicity of $f_{a, b}$ on its chain recurrent set $\mathcal{R}(f_{a, b})$, it suffices to show the quasi-hyperbolicity on $\mathcal{R}(f_{a, b})$.
-We note that quasi-hyperbolicity is a topological condition with respect to $Df$, and thus much more tractable than uniform hyperbolicity.
-With the help of rigorous numerics combined with set-oriented algorithms, the quasi-hyperbolicity on $\mathcal{R}(f_{a, b})$ is proven for $2(1+|b|)^2 \geq a \geq a_{\mathrm{aprx}}(b) + \chi^{\pm}(b)$.
-Since the proof of Corollary 6 in~\cite{A2} shows that the non-wandering set of $f_{a, b}$ is contained in $\mathcal{R}(f_{a, b})$, $f_{a, b}$ is a hyperbolic horseshoe on $\R^2$.
-This completes the proof of (iii). \end{proof}
+However, when the invariant set $\mathrm{\Lambda}$ is the chain recurrent set of the map, these two notions of hyperbolicity coincide~\cite{CFS, SS} (see also Theorem 2.3 of~\cite{A1}).
+Recall that the \textit{chain recurrent set} $\mathcal{R}(f)$ of $f : M \to M$ is the set of points $x\in M$ such that for any $\varepsilon > 0$ there exists an $\varepsilon$-chain from $x$ to itself.
+Here, an \textit{$\varepsilon$-chain} from $x$ to $x'$ is a sequence of points $x = x_0, x_1, \ldots, x_n = x'$ satisfying $d(f(x_i), x_{i+1}) < \varepsilon$ for $0\leq i \leq n-1$, where $d$ is the distance function on $M$.
+Therefore, to show the uniform hyperbolicity of $f$ on $\mathcal{R}(f)$, it suffices to show the quasi-hyperbolicity on $\mathcal{R}(f)$.
+To do this, it is convenient to rephrase the definition of quasi-hyperbolicity in terms of an isolating neighborhood as follows.
+Let $N \subset M$ be a compact set.
+Its \textit{maximal invariant set} $\mathrm{Inv}(f, N)$ is defined as

+Note that this definition is valid even for non-invertible maps.
+A compact set $N\subset M$ is called an \textit{isolating neighborhood} with respect to $f$ if $\mathrm{Inv}(f, N)$ is contained in the interior of $N$.